Vitis Accelerator Flow Example: Replacing DPU with Filter2d Accelerator in a SmartCam Application

 LINK_CFG ?= zynqmp.cfg

-The zynqmp.cfg should be placed in the same level as Makefile and vck190.cfg and has the following content:
+The zynqmp.cfg is placed at the same level as the Makefile and vck190.cfg and has the following content:

 [advanced]